thinknimble/tn-forms/README.md

 <label :for="userForm.firstName.label">{{userForm.firstName.label}}</label>
 <input type="text" :name="userForm.firstName.name" :placeholder="userForm.firstName.name" v-model="userForm.firstName.value" />
 ```
-To use shorthand field method you can decalre a union type of the form and its interface
+To use shorthand field method (access a field with dot notation) you need to decalre a union type of the form and its interface

 ```ts
 type TUserForm = UserForm & IUserForm
 const userForm = new UserForm() as TUserForm
 ```
 this will give you direct access to the fields as properties of the class

 ```html

 <!-- Vue.js -->